- Flat rate shipping prices can help save your business money and give it a competitive edge

 Now, let’s take a closer look at UPS flat rate shipping!

-Pricing for UPS flat rate shipping, while affordable, is generally more expensive than USPS flat rate shipping.
-More information can be found here.
+While affordable, UPS flat rate shipping pricing is generally more expensive than USPS flat rate shipping.

 Shipping insurance of up to $100 is currently available for UPS flat rate shipping.